m-meddah/api-retrogamers/README.md

 ## Thanks to Screenscraper

-I would like to thanks the Screenscraper team who authorized me to take some data from their database to make my project.
+I would like to thanks the [Screenscraper](www.screenscraper.fr) team who authorized me to take datas from their database to make my project.
 Thank you guys.